Nelosh/Expenses/README.md

 Most important class tested is ExpenseOverseer wich contains methods for calculating Transaction depenig from the payments made.
 Test create simple example of the insert data and check the result of the ExpenseOverseer methods with the expected ones.

-Also the are test for checkink correct work of the additional Data Structures as Person and Balance, which contain method made purely for this Data Structures convenient use.
+Also there are test for checking correct work of the additional Data Structures as Person and Balance, which contain method made purely for this Data Structures convenient use.
 Data Structures Payments and Transactions was not tested as they do not contain any methods at all.

 UIWindow was tested by hand through repetetive program runs, as this class basicly replaces Main class and do not public methods with pure functional calcultions, but directed on the User Interface only.